CrackedPolishedBlackstoneBricksMC/toybox/README.md

 The `ManifestIndexParser` class needs Google GSON.
 Compatible with Java 8.

+### toybox-version-manifest

+Parser for per-version manifests like `1.20.1.json` on piston-meta.

+The `VersionManifestParser` class needs Google GSON.
+Compatible with Java 8.

 ## Name

 Yes, the name is ripping off [landley/toybox](https://github.com/landley/toybox).
 I like the name, and later I'd like to provide Minecraft-relevant CLI utilities from this project too, but it's too early for that.